 Barney was finally caught, it is said, by three troopers - Turner, Heffernan and Warnham.
 The giant, long-haired convict screamed a curse at them: 'Take me ...ye red-coated, lily-livered lice!
 Aye! - but hear my curse on ye: So surely as ye do this, before me corpse has hung a week on King's Town gallows, ye'll meet a violent death!'
 Two days after the hanging, as his capturers were fishing off Headstone point, a freak wave swept all three to their deaths.

 Now drive to the summit where a wonderful pageant is laid out beneath you.
 When you turn your eyes to the sea, it really hits you ...what a microscopic dot is this Norfolk Island.
-You are standing on the only land mass of any size in two million square kilometres of ocean.

-(About 2 hrs or an extra hour if you take the walk.)
-Leave Burnt Pine via Queen Elizabeth Ave. and take Stockyard Road. to Marsh's Road which winds down to Ball Bay, the caldera of an ancient volcano.
+(About 2 hours or an extra hour if you take the walk.)
+Leave Burnt Pine via Queen Elizabeth Ave and take Stockyard Road to Marsh's Road which winds down to Ball Bay, the caldera of an ancient volcano.
 Return to the junction and take Martin's Road to Buck's Point which overlooks serene Ball Bay from the other side and offers a dramatic view of Phillip Island.
 Backtrack to Stockyard Road, and follow Two Chimney's Road to its end.
 Walk down the left side of "The Nest" out to the point for impressive seascapes bord-ered by petrified rivers of volcanic rock.
 Backtrack to the Middlegate Junction and head north up Cascade Road noting the typical Island home on your right circled by graceful, ancient palms.